-The report, based on data from the Iowa Cancer Registry and the Iowa Department of Public Health, is available online in the “publications” section on the registry’s website, or by calling the registry at 319-335-8609.
+The report, based on data from the Iowa Cancer Registry and the Iowa Department of Public Health, is available online on the registry’s website, or by calling the registry at 319-335-8609.
 The report includes county-by-county statistics, summaries of new research projects, and a section focused on cancer among adolescents and young adults.

 Cancer is the leading cause of disease-related death in the adolescent and young adult (AYA) population in the U.S. (defined as people between ages 15 and 39).
 Only accidents, suicide, and homicide claim more lives than cancer in this age group.
 (Read the full Iowa Now story)

 Number of estimated cancer cases drop slightly (Radio Iowa)

 Report: More young adults, adolescents get cancer (Press-Citizen)